 - The Office of Graduate Inclusion (OGI) is committed to creating an inclusive and supportive community for graduate students from underrepresented populations.
 OGI provides information, networking, liaison support, counseling, and access to a supportive community during graduate school.

-The Women's Resource and Action Center (WRAC) works to create greater equity for individuals and communities of all identities, with a particular focus on women, through activism, social justice initiatives, leadership training, advocacy, service, and personal and professional development.
+- The Women's Resource and Action Center (WRAC) works to create greater equity for individuals and communities of all identities, with a particular focus on women, through activism, social justice initiatives, leadership training, advocacy, service, and personal and professional development.

-Teaching and learning are cultural experiences.
+- Office of Teaching, Learning & Technology - Teaching and learning are cultural experiences.
 Classroom behaviors and practices are strongly influenced by an instructor's own cultural background.
 The Office of Teaching, Learning & Technology provides publications and online resources to help graduate students in the classroom.

-SERU is a campus-wise survey of all degree-seeking undergraduate at the University.
+- Student Experience in the Research University (SERU) is a campus-wide survey of all degree-seeking undergraduate at the University.
 SERU provides an overview of the student experience.

-Here is a list of UI student organizations focused on cultural or international issues.
+- Diverse Student Organizations focused on cultural or international issues.